ankur02001/LanguageConverter/README.md

 LanguageConverter
 =================

-•Implemented online language translator app that translates text to from one languages to other.
+Implemented online language translator app that translates text to from one languages to other.